If You Must (Del the Funky Homosapien song)

 "If You Must" is a song by American hip hop musician Del the Funky Homosapien.
 It was released as a single from his 2000 album, Both Sides of the Brain.
 The single peaked at number 27 on the Billboard Hot Rap Songs chart.
+The song was featured in the 2001 video game Tony Hawk's Pro Skater 3 and reappears in its remake.